Serve God and Others as a Ridgecrest Volunteer

 Our mission is impacting lives for God’s glory through purposeful hospitality.
 Ridgecrest invites you to prayerfully consider investing a small portion of your life to this highly effective and impactful ministry.

-If you would like to apply to volunteer at Ridgecrest, please send an email (firstname.lastname@example.org) or text (904-507-8812) to Emma.
-She will get back to as soon as possible to begin your application process.
+If you would like to apply to volunteer at Ridgecrest, please click here to begin your application process.
 Thank you!

 - An authentic and growing relationship with Jesus Christ